 That is — in some sort of very large nutshell — the plot of Metropolis.

 Where does all this start then?
 It all really starts with Fritz Lang and his then-wife, writer Thea von Harbou.
 The couple had an idea of a futuristic science fiction epic set against the backdrop of the class struggle permeating Europe (and indeed other places) at the time.
 While popular myth states that the film was inspired by Lang’s visit to New York in 1924, the couple already had a first script draft done by that time.
 In the first draft the film was even more epic, as it ended with Maria and Freder taking off into space in a rocket.
-This was ultimately dropped, and saved for the couple’s next film, The Woman in the Moon (1929).
+This was ultimately dropped, and saved for the couple’s next film, The Woman in the Moon (1929, review).
 Lang himself was fascinated with the novels of H.G.
 Wells, and especially the 1895 book The Time Machine.
 In the novel the protagonist builds said machine, which takes him forward in time to an age when the class divide has affected evolution, branching humanity into two distinct species — the brutal working class Morlocks living underground, tending to machines and the pampered, beautiful Eloi living in the gardens above.